Thai group buys $9.4 billion Ping An stake from HSBC

 As part of its Ping An investment, CP Group agreed to hold any shares it buys for at least six months, HSBC said.

-(Reporting by Kelvin Soh and Denny Thomas; Additional reporting by Clement Tan, Nishant Kumar and Donny Kwok in HONG KONG and Khettiya Jittapong and Orathai Sriring in BANGKOK; Editing by Michael Flaherty and Mark Bendeich)
+(Reporting by Kelvin Soh and Denny Thomas; Additional reporting by Clement Tan, Nishant Kumar and Donny Kwok in HONG KONG, Khettiya Jittapong and Orathai Sriring in BANGKOK, and Steve Slater in LONDON; Editing by Mark Bendeich and Elaine Hardcastle)